Why reading with toddlers is important

 - Ask your toddler to describe actions in the book.
 For example, ‘What is the cow doing?’ or ‘What sound is the dog making?’

 - Sing nursery rhymes and fun songs together.

 These general tips are helpful for reading and storytelling with most young children:

 - Make reading and storytelling relaxed and fun so that your child looks forward to it.
-There’ll be days when she doesn’t want to spend a long time reading, and that’s OK.
-Just be guided by her interest.
+There’ll be days when children don’t want to spend a long time reading, and that’s OK.
+Just be guided by your child’s interest.

-- Turn off the TV or radio, and find a quiet space to read so your child can focus and listen to your voice.
+- Turn off the TV or radio, put your phone on silent, and find a quiet space to read so your child can focus and listen to your voice.

-- Involve your child in reading by encouraging talk about the pictures, and by repeating familiar words or passages.
+- Repeat familiar words or passages.
 Try out funny noises and sounds – play and have fun!

-- If she wants to, let your child choose the books.
-She might have favourite authors and illustrators.
+- If your child wants to, let them choose the books.
 Be prepared to read your child’s favourite books over and over again!

 Toddlers might especially enjoy:

 - books with animals and animal noises

 - books about a favourite topic, like cars, trucks, fairies, pets, stars and planets, music, castles, the ocean, princesses or trains